 This article contains text and images from the book Proactive PPM with Microsoft Project 2016 for Project Server and Project Online written by Kenneth Steiness and Dale Howard and published by Sensei Project Solutions.

-About Francis Luzuriaga, Training Consultant, Sensei Project Solutions
+About Francis L, Training Consultant, Sensei Project Solutions

 Francis is a seasoned Training Consultant and Proactive PPM enthusiast with over 10 years of Workplace Learning and Performance experience.
 He is a Microsoft Certified Professional specializing in Microsoft Project and Project Online/Server on a mission to help individuals and organisations achieve Instant Productivity and their greatest potential.
 Francis is known for a highly creative and engaging style of presenting and training.